IPSA Code of Ethics

 13. Surrogates shall recognize that effectiveness in the therapeutic situation depends, in part, upon the surrogate maintaining independent, personally fulfilling social and sexual relationships.

-14. In order to maintain optimum professionalism, surrogates are responsible for:
+14. To maintain optimum professionalism, surrogates are responsible for:

 c) receiving adequate supervision for each case.